 Call for Proposals

-We are currently seeking proposals for Spring 2023 programming from members of the Gallatin community, including faculty, students, staff, and administrators.
+We are currently seeking proposals for the 2023-2024 academic year from members of the Gallatin community, including faculty, students, staff, and administrators.
 At the moment, we are especially interested in proposals for Black History Month in February.
 Other considerations for heritage months and days of recognition include but are not limited to: Martin Luther King, Jr. Day, Women’s History Month, Asian American & Pacific Islander Heritage Month, LGBTQ+ Pride and History, International Transgender Day of Visibility, Juneteenth, Indigenous People’s Day, Native American Heritage Month, Latinx Heritage Month, Arab American Heritage Month, and Disability Pride.
 To submit a proposal, please complete the following Amplified Voices Proposal Form.
 Submissions are reviewed on a monthly basis.
 We also welcome inquiries and questions prior to submission.

 Please check this website again soon for more information on dates, times, and locations of upcoming Identity Space meetings and events.